 STEP THREE: Sprinkle in some chopped parsley to garnish.

-Pair these delicious vegetables with any other side dishes that will do well soaking up the extra butter glaze, such as cheese biscuits, easy cornbread from scratch, or. garlic mashed potatoes.
+Pair these delicious vegetables with any other side dishes that will do well soaking up the extra butter glaze.

 IN THE FREEZER: We do not recommend freezing glazed carrots as they will become mushy once thawed.

 How Long Do Glazed Carrots Last In The Fridge?

 Store leftover carrots in the fridge in an airtight container for up to five days.

 Why We Love This Recipe